New York Harbor - Pre World War II

 GEOGRAPHY OF THE PORT

-On the easterly side of the port there is the City of New York comprising the boroughs of Manhattan, Brooklyn, the Bronx, Queens and Richmond, a single political unit with a population of some 5,900,000; other important communities such as Yonkers lie in the easterly part of the Port District.
+On the easterly side of the port, there is the City of New York, comprising the boroughs of Manhattan, Brooklyn, the Bronx, Queens, and Richmond.
+This single political unit has a population of some 5,900,000; other important communities, such as Yonkers, lie in the easterly part of the Port District.

-On the west side of the port are many independent municipalities; such important cities as Newark, Jersey City, Hoboken, Bayonne, Elizabeth, Perth Amboy, Paterson and Passaic, are among the most important, and in the westerly portion of the port there is a population of some 2,100,000, making a total population of the Metropolitan District at the Port of New York of some 8,000,000 persons.
+On the west side of the port are many independent municipalities; important cities include Newark, Jersey City, Hoboken, Bayonne, Elizabeth, Perth Amboy, Paterson, and Passaic.
+In the westerly portion of the port, the population is some 2,100,000, making the total population of the Metropolitan District at the Port of New York some 8,000,000 persons.

 The convenient waterways within the port are among its most important assets-the Hudson and East Rivers, New York Bay, Newark Bay, Jamaica Bay, the Arthur Kills and Kill van Kull, Long Island Sound and the Harlem River, Flushing Bay and Raritan Bay, the Hackensack and Passaic Rivers and many of the waterways and bays give the port a waterfront of some 800 miles-all of which should properly be considered to be in the Port of New York District.

-While the most available waterfront at the port has been taken up and developed there are great sections of waterfront still undeveloped and available for use as commercial or industrial frontage.
-There is no truth in the statement so often made that New York is developed to the fullest possibility of its waterfront.
+While the most available waterfront at the port has been taken up and developed, great sections of the waterfront remain undeveloped and available for use as commercial or industrial frontage.
+The statement so often made that New York is developed to the fullest possible extent of its waterfront is untrue.

 The Steamship Leviathan, at the U. S. Army Base at Hoboken, NJ.

 The Steamship Leviathan, at the U. S. Army Base at Hoboken, NJ.
 The Leviathan Was Formerly the German Steamer Vaderland.
 She Is the Largest Ship in the World and Is at Present Laid Up.
+Port of New York, 1920.
 GGA Image ID # 1429d2e2c1

 ADMINISTRATION OF THE PORT

-The government of the waterfront of New York City is under the Dock Commissioner, the Board of Estimate and Apportionment and the Commissioners of the Sinking Fund of the City.
-New York has had jurisdiction over its waterfront since 1871 and has invested more than $150,000,000 in building docks and piers and harbor facilities-but there is no continuity of administration in the City, each municipal election means a change in City government and federally a change in the policy of developing and administrating the waterfront of the city.
+The government of New York City's waterfront is under the Dock Commissioner, the Board of Estimate and Apportionment, and the Commissioners of the Sinking Fund of the City.
+New York has had jurisdiction over its waterfront since 1871 and has invested more than $150,000,000 in building docks, piers, and harbor facilities.
+There is no continuity of administration in the city; each municipal election means a change in city government and federal policy and in developing and administrating the city's waterfront.

-In the New Jersey portion of the port the jurisdiction over the waterfront is divided between perhaps forty municipalities and there is no general control over the waterfront save only that exercised by the New Jersey State Board of Commerce and Navigation, which acts as trustee for the lands of the State lying below high water line and is clothed with power to pass on all plans for public or private development on navigable waters within or bounding the State.
+In the New Jersey portion of the port, the jurisdiction over the waterfront is divided between perhaps forty municipalities.
+There is no general control over the waterfront save only that exercised by the New Jersey State Board of Commerce and Navigation, which acts as trustee for the lands of the State lying below the high water line and is clothed with power to pass on all plans for public or private development on navigable waters within or bounding the State.

-The condition leaves the waterfront of the port without any central authority having jurisdiction and power to lay out and carry out or cause to be carried out any general port plan.
+The condition leaves the port's waterfront without any central authority having jurisdiction and power to lay out and carry out or cause any general port plan to be carried out.

 Brooklyn Bridge, Spanning the East River, Taken From Brooklyn Shore.

 Brooklyn Bridge, Spanning the East River, Taken From Brooklyn Shore.
 Municipal Building at City Hall, Manhattan, in Background, September 16, 1920.
+Port of New York, 1920.
 GGA Image ID # 142a0d41d9

 A PORT OF INDIVIDUAL ENDEAVOR

-It is fair to say that in view of the volume of business that passes through the port, the various parts of the port and the carriers themselves have gone to unmatched lengths to provide facilities.
-But there has been no general comprehensive plan of development; New York as well as various New Jersey Communities have prepared plans for their own individual development; commercial organizations, transportation agencies and individuals have prepared plans but they have for the most part been made to meet the particular local needs and have failed for the most part to reach the full consideration of the problem as a whole.
-They have been local plans to meet local situations within the Port District.
+It is fair to say that given the volume of business that passes through the port, the various parts of the port and the carriers themselves have gone to unmatched lengths to provide facilities.
+But there has been no general comprehensive plan of development; New York, as well as various New Jersey Communities, have prepared plans for their individual development; commercial organizations, transportation agencies, and individuals have prepared plans, but they have, for the most part, been made to meet the particular local needs and have failed for the most part to reach the full consideration of the problem as a whole.
+There have been local plans to meet local situations within the Port District.

-New York has tried to develop and operate as an individual part of the port, and so has New Jersey, and the result has been an effort to create a number of individual ports within the district which must be considered the Port of New York and planned as such with each section put to its best uses as part of a great financial, commercial and industrial whole.
+New York has tried to develop and operate as an individual part of the port, and so has New Jersey.
+The result has been an effort to create a number of individual ports within the district, which must be considered the Port of New York and planned as such, with each section put to its best use as part of a great financial, commercial, and industrial whole.

 The same individualistic situation exists among the railroads entering the port.
-In the westerly or New Jersey section of the port are the railroads of the West Shore, Lackawanna, Erie, Pennsylvania, Lehigh Valley, Central of New Jersey, Ontario & Western and Susquehanna & Western railroads, each with the exception of the latter two having their own separate break-up yards, their own separate approaches to the waterfront, their own separate waterfront yards and facilities and their own separate marine equipment.
+In the westerly or New Jersey section of the port are the railroads of the West Shore, Lackawanna, Erie, Pennsylvania, Lehigh Valley, Central of New Jersey, Ontario & Western, and Susquehanna & Western railroads, each except the latter two having its own separate break-up yards, approaches to the waterfront, waterfront yards and facilities, and marine equipment.

-In the New York section of the port are the New York Central, the New Haven, the Long Island and the Baltimore & Ohio Railroads, one with its principal freight terminal in Manhattan, another with' its terminal in the Bronx, another in Long Island and the fourth in Staten Island or the Borough of Richmond, and each of these lines have their own separate and independent terminal facilities.
+In the New York section of the port are the New York Central, the New Haven, the Long Island, and the Baltimore & Ohio Railroads.
+One has its principal freight terminal in Manhattan, another in the Bronx, another in Long Island, and the fourth in Staten Island or the Borough of Richmond.
+Each of these lines has its own separate and independent terminal facilities.

-The terminals of the steamship lines are also largely individual, the principal lines building or leasing for long-term piers for their own individual use without the possibility of their being utilized by other ships or carriers should the conditions arise rendering that advantageous except with the sanction of the steamship line in possession.
+The terminals of the steamship lines are also primarily individual.
+The principal lines build or lease long-term piers for their personal use without the possibility of them being utilized by other ships or carriers should the conditions arise, rendering that advantageous except with the sanction of the steamship line in possession.

-Trucking also lacks co-ordination except that recently a large trucking combination has been formed and is seeking to reduce costs and delays by inaugurating some sort of trucking or drayage system.
+Trucking also lacks coordination, except that recently, a large trucking combination was formed and is seeking to reduce costs and delays by inaugurating some sort of trucking or drayage system.

-The warehouses, instead of being properly along the waterfronts or at the railroad terminals, are scattered throughout the district without any particular relation to each other or to the water or land carriers.
+Instead of being correctly along the waterfronts or at the railroad terminals, the warehouses are scattered throughout the district without any particular relation to each other or the water or land carriers.

-There are some terminal companies within the port which have organized and constructed along lines of joint operation performing a uniform service, and these companies have shown in their operation economies that can only be secured through a co-operative service in transportation, warehousing and industrial facilities.
+Some terminal companies within the port have organized and constructed along lines of joint operation performing a uniform service, and these companies have shown in their operations that economies can only be secured through a cooperative service in transportation, warehousing, and industrial facilities.

-In many other respects the individualistic character of operations at the Port of New York are shown, and it appears clear that so large a machine as the Port of New York cannot properly function except through a co-ordination of its parts.
-The co-ordination must be administrative, physical and operative and the very fact of the division of the port by political lines, of the cutting up of the waterfront and its supporting backland into private units must be apparent to all students of port problems and city problems, and this individuality must be set aside for the benefits of the communities and of the port as a whole.
+In many other respects, the individualistic character of operations at the Port of New York is shown, and it appears clear that a machine as large as the Port of New York cannot properly function except through the coordination of its parts.
+The coordination must be administrative, physical, and operative, and the very fact of the division of the port by political lines, of the cutting up of the waterfront and its supporting backland into private units, must be apparent to all students of port problems and city problems.
+This individuality must be set aside to benefit the communities and the port.

 View of the Brooklyn Navy Yard, Taken From the Air.